Geetansh170/OlympiTrack/README.md

 2. In athletics, height, weight, age, and country are major indicators of success in the Olympics.
 We have made models to achieve the same.
 (Predict the success/failure of athletics based on their height weight, and Country they belong to.)

 # How to run the code:
-1. pip install -r requirements.txt
+1. pip install -r app/requirements.txt
 2. streamlit run app/app.py

 Public URL to access UI